 - Step three: Drive for the 90-day review period.
-Forty-eight hours after your first trip with the device installed, Liberty Mutual will email you the information you need to access your driving data via the My RightTrack website within 48 hours of your first trip.
+Liberty Mutual will email you access to your driving data via the My RightTrack website within 48 hours of your first trip.

-- Step four: Visit the online My RightTrack portal and log in to see the data Liberty Mutual has collected about your driving and your projected premium discount.
-Twenty-four hours may elapse before your most recent trips show up in the portal.
+- Step four: Visit the online My RightTrack portal and log in to see the data Liberty Mutual has collected about your driving and discount.
+Twenty-four hours may pass before your most recent trips show up in the portal.

 - Step five: Receive your new discount from Liberty Mutual after the 90-day period ends.
 Mail back the plug-in device in the envelope the company gives you.